Back to Blog

 • Define the output format and where it will live (email, CRM, BI tool, ticketing).

-Week 2: build and ship
+Week 2: build and test

 • Implement the narrow automation end-to-end.